Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Related Work

 \subsection{Adversarial Attacks in Robotic Systems}

 Adversarial attacks play a crucial role in assessing the vulnerabilities of machine learning models, particularly in robotics, where models operate in dynamic, real-world environments.
 Traditional gradient-based, pixel-level attacks \cite{du2022physical,goodfellow2014explaining,liu2019perceptual,madry2017towards,su2019one} exploit model gradients to calculate malicious perturbations, achieving high success rates in controlled digital settings.
 However, when applied to real-world scenarios, these attacks often face significant challenges due to the complexity and variability of physical environments.
-For physical-world attacks, patch-based methods \cite{athalye2018synthesizing,brown2017adversarial} have emerged as a practical solution, with recent works examining illumination variations~\cite{liu2025lighting} and viewpoint variations~\cite{ruan2024advdreamer} impact model robustness.
+For physical-world attacks, patch-based methods \cite{athalye2018synthesizing,brown2017adversarial} have emerged as a practical solution, with recent works examining illumination variations~\cite{liu2025lighting,chen2025robotwin} and viewpoint variations~\cite{ruan2024advdreamer} impact model robustness.
 Since VLA models directly output control signals for robotic actions through end-to-end learning, attacks targeting the visual input can significantly affect the final action outputs.
-In this context, Wang et al. \cite{wang2024exploring} explored the vulnerabilities of VLA systems by placing a colored patch within the camera’s field of view.
+In this context, Cheng et al. \cite{cheng2024manipulation} introduced the Physical Vulnerability Evaluating Pipeline (PVEP) to systematically assess VLA robustness against physical visual threats.
+However, while PVEP provides a foundational analysis of visual threats in robotic manipulation, it predominantly relies on predefined threat categories and constrained 2D perturbations, which may not fully capture the continuous, multi-dimensional nature of real-world physical shifts.
+Wang et al. \cite{wang2024exploring} explored the vulnerabilities of VLA systems by placing a colored patch within the camera’s field of view.
 While this approach led to a decrease in task success rates, it relied on white-box optimization and produced patches that were easily detectable by the human eye.
-We present the first comprehensive study of VLA robustness under physical transformations—3D poses, illumination, and adversarial patches—addressing real-world deployment challenges.
+To bridge these critical gaps, we propose \textbf{\textit{Eva-VLA}}, the first comprehensive framework to systematically evaluate VLA robustness against continuous, multi-dimensional physical transformations.